Doctor-Nobody/Doctor-Nobody.github.io/_pages/about.md

 What's News
 ======
+* **Mar 1, 2023** ""Active Clustering Ensemble with Self-paced Learning" has been accepted by IEEE TNNLS.
 * **Nov 16, 2022** "A Node Classification-Based Multi-Objective Evolutionary Algorithm for Community Detection in Complex Networks" has been accepted by IEEE TCSS.
 * **Oct 30, 2022** "A Light Causal Feature Selection Approach to High-Dimensional Data" has been accepted by IEEE TKDE.
 * **Sep 20, 2022** "Self-paced Adaptive Bipartite Graph Learning for Consensus Clustering" has been accepted by ACM TKDD.